elestio-examples/friendica/README.md

 # Once deployed ...

-You must register with this email address: [EMAIL] to create an admin access in this URL:
+You have to register with this email address: [EMAIL] to create an admin access in this URL:

     URL: https://[CI_CD_DOMAIN]